A writer and his family drive from Sacramento to Portland on Interstate 5. Their destination? Eats worth a stop.

 On long road trips the miles can blur together—and so can the meals.
-But many other Oregon morsels remain memorable: the creamy grits with greens at Ma Mosa's in Grants Pass (118 NW E St., 541-479-0236); the plate-size cinnamon rolls at Heaven on Earth Restaurant in Azalea (703 Quines Creek Rd., 541-837-3700); the peppery steak jerky made by the Cow Creek Band of the Umpqua and sold at Seven Feathers Gift Gallery in Canyonville (146 Chief Miwaleta Ln.); and the ambrosial seafood stew at the casual Fisherman's Market (830 W. Seventh Ave., 541-484-2722), well worth the three-mile detour into west Eugene.
+But many other Oregon morsels remain memorable: the creamy grits with greens at Ma Mosa's in Grants Pass (118 NW E St., 541-479-0236); the plate-size cinnamon rolls at Heaven on Earth Restaurant in Azalea (703 Quines Creek Rd., 541-837-3700); the Tillamook jerky sold at Seven Feathers Gift Gallery in Canyonville (146 Chief Miwaleta Ln.); and the ambrosial seafood stew at the casual Fisherman's Market (830 W. Seventh Ave., 541-484-2722), well worth the three-mile detour into west Eugene.

 The stew was so satisfying that I shelled out for an extra bowl to sustain us on our final push to Portland.
 In a city whose culinary scene makes national headlines, we found an array of options, including wood-fired pizza at Oven and Shaker (1134 NW Everett St., 503-241-1600) and Cal-Med cuisine at the acclaimed Beast (5425 NE 30th Ave., 503-841-6968).

 But what better expression of road eats than the food trucks for which Portland is also famed?
 Dozens of mobile restaurants make their home at SW 10th Avenue and Alder Street.
-We zeroed in on Nong's Khao Man Gai (971-255-3480), a celebrated Thai outpost for a celebrated dish: poached chicken over rice, garnished with cilantro and cucumber and served with broth and ginger-chile sauce.
+We zeroed in on Nong's Khao Man Gai (971-255-3480), a celebrated Thai outpost, which also has a brick-and-mortar restaurant nearby on SE Ankeny St., for a celebrated dish: poached chicken over rice, garnished with cilantro and cucumber and served with broth and ginger-chile sauce.
 We finished two orders, then bought a third to prevent a family fight.